 - ^{4.13} As the charts show, average household sizes are projected to steadily decline over the plan periods.
-This can largely be ascribed to an ageing population, given that older persons tend to live in smaller households (typically single persons or couples without children). - ^{4.14} The ONS projections suggest, in all cases other than North Somerset, that household sizes will remain larger than previously projected by CLG.
-This difference in household sizes derived from the ONS methodology compared to the CLG is the reason for the differences in projected household growth that the ONS 2016based projections identify in "Sensitivity analysis 1" above (Figure 52 to Figure 55).
+This can largely be ascribed to an ageing population, given that older persons tend to live in smaller households (typically single persons or couples without children). - than previously projected by CLG.
+This difference in household sizes derived from the ONS methodology compared to the CLG is the reason for the differences in projected household growth that the ONS 2016-based projections identify in "Sensitivity analysis 1" above (Figure 52 to Figure 55).